 Successful germination depends on good-quality seed starting soil.
-Actually, you don't want to use soil at all.
+Actually, you don't want to use soil at all (it's too compact).
 Seed starting medium needs to be free-draining and disease-free, so do not use garden soil.
-And, leave that miracle mix on the shelf because all that built-in fertilizer is overkill to seedlings.
+And leave that miracle mix on the shelf because all that built-in fertilizer is overkill to seedlings.

 Seedlings grow best in a light, airy seed starting medium that drains well.